bkeepers/OWNERS/README.md

 comment   := "#" [^"\n"]*
 ```

 Email addresses must follow the `foo@chromium.org` short form.
 If a user's email is one of the email_addresses in the file, the user is considered an "OWNER" for all files in the directory.
 A `*` (wildcard) indicates that all committers are owners.

-If the `per-file` directive is used, the line only applies to files in that directory that match the filename glob specified.
+If a glob is specified, the line only applies to files in that directory that match the filename glob.
 Filename globs follow the simple UNIX shell conventions (`*` and `?` are supported).
 Relative and absolute paths are not allowed (globs may only refer to the files in the current directory).

 If the `set noparent` directive used, then only entries in this `OWNERS` file apply to files in this directory; if the `set noparent` directive is not used, then entries in `OWNERS` files in parent directories also apply (up until a `set noparent` is encountered).
-If `per-file glob=set noparent` is used, then global directives are ignored for the glob, and only the `per-file` owners are used for files matching that glob.

 Example: